questwiseventures/ST7565_0.8_TRANSPARENT_LCD_/README.md

 This is a library for ST7565 Monochrome LCD Display.

-These displays use SPI to communicate with the Arduino board, 4 or 5 pins are required (chip select pin connection is optional, if not used then it should be connected to GND).
+These display uses SPI to communicate with the Arduino board, 4 or 5 pins are required (chip select pin connection is optional, if not used then it should be connected to GND).

 This is a free library WITH NO WARRANTY, use it at your own risk!